rustyrazorblade/cassandra/doc/source/operating/backups.rst

 Creating Snapshots
 *******************
 To demonstrate creating snapshots start with no snapshots.
-Search for snapshots and none get listed.
+Search for snapshots and none get listed:

 ::